malaviya-parth/CN/05_Network Layer/03_IPHeader/02_basic.md

 - Header Checksum(16):
   - Error Detection scheme for header only
   - Done by ICMP
-  - Header checksum is processed 2 times at a router once, when it is arrived and second after procesing when it is to ve sent again header checksum is calculated, updated and sent.
+  - Header checksum is processed 2 times at a router, one when it is arrived and second after procesing when it is to be sent, again header checksum is calculated, updated and sent.
   - Updation in checksum happens due to the TTL and some other fields, changes in hops.

 ## Question